 Maximize your audience’s interest levels and aim the project toward their passions.
 Different designs, backgrounds and layouts work better for certain audiences.
 This is where the Master Page function comes in handy.
 Quickly change the background or design layout of an entire presentation when you use the master page function, changing sub-pages as you alter the master.

 New documents will be assigned a master page.
 To locate and view/edit it:

-- Begin making changes to the master, which will reflect on other pages of the project.
+- Begin making changes to the master, which reflects on other pages of the project

 To create a digital company newsletter with InDesign:

 - In Adobe InDesign, set the ‘intent’ to ‘digital publishing’

 - Decide the way you want to present text before moving it into the document

 - Use the ‘file’ menu to place any images you want into the document (file>open)

 - Export the document using the ‘file’ menu (file>export)